International Council of Community Churches: History

 In 1950, the biennial council of the Peoples Church of Christ and Community Centers led by Joseph M. Evans (until then all Afro-American) and the National Council of Community Churches led by the Rev. Roy A. Burkhardt (until then all Caucasian) joined in a historic merger.
 At the time, their joining represented the largest interracial merger of religious bodies in America.
 The new creation was the International Council of Community Churches.
 Member churches united to be a fellowship of ecumenically minded, freedom-loving congregations cooperating in fulfilling the mission of the church in the world.
 As a post-denominational movement, the council has witnessed and worked for Christian unity, justice and reconciliation in human society.

 Polity

 Local congregations own the council and determine its emphases and operation.
 They do so by sending delegates to an annual conference.
 Each local church is entitled to two voting delegates, of which both may be laity or one each lay and clergy (but not two clergy.)
 Decisions about council policy are made by the local church delegates voting at the annual conference.
 Delegates elect a volunteer board.
 The board hires and supervises staff and oversees everyday operations.
 The Rev. Bruce N. Merton is the current executive director.
 The president is the Rev. Robert Fread.

+Leadership and Committees

+The International Council of Community Churches (ICCC) is overseen by an elected Board of Directors and a small staff that support its operations.
+As of 2025–2026, the ICCC’s Board officers include President Janet Millben Burch, Vice-President Dorothy Campbell Gardner, Treasurer Nicholas Brame, Secretary Gail Fleeman, Member-at-Large (Presidential Assistant) Jerry Brown, and Member-at-Large (Vice-Presidential Assistant) Hare Varnon.
+The staff includes Executive Director Rev. Dr. Bruce N. Merton and part-time Administrator DeAnn Bath.

+The ICCC also maintains a number of auxiliaries and ministry teams that support its mission and shared life.
+These include the Women’s Christian Fellowship; the Samaritans auxiliary; the Ministerium; and several ministry teams focused on areas such as stewardship, membership services, and ecumenical and interfaith relationships.
+The Ecumenical and Interfaith Relationships Ministry Team is moderated by Rock Fremont Jr.